Cellosaurus logo

 https://www.ncbi.nlm.nih.gov/pubmed/?term=prostate%5BTitle%2FAbstract%5D+AND+loprovCellosaurus%5Bfilter%5D

-will retrieve all papers that mention the word "prostate" in their title or abstract and are cited in the Cellosaurus.
+will retrieve all papers that mention the word "prostate" in their title or abstract and are cited in Cellosaurus.

 B) For Europe PMC:

-To restrict searches to papers cited in the Cellosaurus, you need to add "AND (LABS_PUBS:"1815")" to your search pattern.
+To restrict searches to papers cited in Cellosaurus, you need to add "AND (LABS_PUBS:"1815")" to your search pattern.

 Example: (ABSTRACT:"prostate") AND (LABS_PUBS:"1815")